 Hombourg brews its own brand at the brewery “Grain D’orge”.
 We take our chance!
-After all it is the first Belgian brewery we encounter as we are at 15 km from the Dutch-Belgian border.
+After all, it is the first Belgian brewery we encounter as we are 15 km from the Dutch-Belgian border.
 Each Saturday at 16.30 hours the brewery organizes tours for visitors.
 There is a taste of beer for everyone.

 Address: Brasserie Grain d’Orge, Tel: 087 787 784, Rue Laschet 3, 4852 HOMBOURG, Belgique.

-Belgian Beer and Cheese on the Farmers market of Aubel
+Belgian Beer and Cheese at the Farmers Market of Aubel

 The village Aubel is a regional center about 6 km from Hombourg.
-Here you find a Post Office, supermarkets and a fine collection of hotels.
+Here you find a Post Office, supermarkets, and a fine collection of hotels.
 The place is popular as a starting point for well-marked walks and cycling trips through a landscape in which somehow the time stood still.
-Visit old farms, churches and drink beer and eat cheese at an abbey.
-On Tuesday and Sunday morning there is a regional market here in the “Pays de Herve”.
+Visit old farms, and churches and drink beer and eat cheese at an abbey.
+On Tuesday and Sunday mornings there is a regional market here in the “Pays de Herve”.
 When we walk over to the Sunday farmers market the weather is not really cooperating.
 Rain is drizzling down and furious winds thrash the market stalls.
 But still, it is fun.
-Aubel, and the region of Herve, have a good reputation as it comes to beer, cheese, cider, honey, apple, and peer sirup.
+Aubel, and the region of Herve, have a good reputation when it comes to beer, cheese, cider, honey, apple, and peer sirup.
 The market provides you with traditionally made products.

 The Beer of Abbey of Val-Dieu